MechanisM/moar/docs/source/index.md

 [gmi]: http://www.graphicsmagick.org/

 <div class="warning" markdown="1">
-<sup>*</sup> Currently the support for GraphicsMagick is limited to resizing and/or cropping.
+<sup>*</sup> Currently the support for GraphicsMagick is limited to resizing, cropping and/or blurring.
+Rotation works but not in combination with cropping.
 </div>